 Appears on: Beethoven’s Fifth

-Johannes Moser last appeared with the Oregon Symphony on October 16, 2017, when he performed Saint-Saëns’ First Cello Concerto with conductor Baldur Brönnimann.
+Johannes Moser last appeared with the Oregon Symphony on January 14, 2019, when he performed Shostakovich’s Cello Concerto No. 1 with conductor Carlos Kalmar.

-Hailed by Gramophone Magazine as “one of the finest among the astonishing gallery of young virtuoso cellists,” German-Canadian cellist Johannes Moser has performed with the world’s leading orchestras such as the Berliner Philharmonic, New York Philharmonic, Los Angeles Philharmonic, Chicago Symphony, London Symphony, and Cleveland Orchestra, with conductors of the highest level including Riccardo Muti, Lorin Maazel, Valery Gergiev, Zubin Mehta, and Gustavo Dudamel.
+German-Canadian cellist Johannes Moser has performed with the world’s leading orchestras such as the Berlin Philharmonic, New York Philharmonic, Los Angeles Philharmonic, Chicago Symphony, BBC Philharmonic at the Proms, London Symphony, Tokyo NHK Symphony, and the Philadelphia and Cleveland Orchestras with conductors of the highest level.

 Johannes Moser plays on an Andrea Guarneri Cello from 1694 from a private collection.